 Instant clarity with a simple staircase!

-Instant clarity with a simple staircase!
-The Peg Method is the easiest way I’ve found to map what you should do in your personal and professional life.
-As you just saw in Ben’s example, when you “Peg” you make three lists:
+The Peg Method is the easiest way I’ve found to map what someone should do in their personal and professional life.
+Just like in Ben’s example, when someone “Pegs” they make three lists:

-- Goals, targets, all the things you want to make happen.
+- Goals, targets, all of the things to make happen.

 - Problems that are getting in the way of making things happen.

-- Assets—anything and everything you’ve got that can help you out.
+- Assets—anything and everything that could be of help.

 These three lists are the core of The Peg Method.
-With these lists you see what you want, what’s stopping you and what you have right now.
+With these lists someone sees what they want, what’s stopping them and what they have right now.

 I could come up with dozens of examples of how to use The Peg Method, from highly complex to drop dead simple.